soundio/soundstage/README.md

 # Soundstage

-Soundstage is a Graph Object Model for Web Audio processing graphs.
-It provides an API for creating, manipulating and observing graphs, and a JSONify-able structure for exporting and importing them.
+Soundstage is an object model for Web Audio processing graphs.
+It provides an API for creating, manipulating and observing graphs, a sequencing engine for event record and playback, and a JSONify-able structure for import and export of Soundstage projects.

 ## Developing Soundstage